48 Hours in Marfa: A Definitive Guide

 Take the Scenic Route to Prada Marfa

-Depending on timing/interest, you can drive from Fort Davis to the iconic Prada Marfa via TX-166 N in about 45 minutes or you can head for the longer scenic route - one that we love that goes past the Davis Mountain State Park, McDonald Observatory on TX-118 followed by a swooping and gorgeous meander on TX-166 S. Sure, it will take 1hr 20mins, but you came all the way out here anyway, right?
-Just make sure your car is topped off to avoid undue anxiety given a lack of petrol stations nearby.
+Depending on timing/interest, you can drive from Fort Davis to the iconic Prada Marfa via TX-166 N in about 45 minutes or you can head for the longer scenic route - one we love that goes past both the Davis Mountain State Park and McDonald Observatory on TX-118 followed by a swooping and gorgeous meander on TX-166 S. Sure, it will take 1 hour 20 minutes, but you came all the way out here anyway, right?
+Just make sure your car is topped off to avoid undue anxiety given a lack of petrol and charging stations nearby.

-Prada Marfa for the installation and iconic photos
+Prada Marfa for the installation and obligatory photo op

-No judgement here if this was your first introduction to Marfa - or the reason you’re going.
-Prada Marfa is one of the coolest and most iconic / well-known art installations that has captivated imaginations around the world - often being mistaken for a real Prada store in the middle of the desert.
+No judgement here if this was your first introduction to Marfa or the reason you’re making the journey.
+Prada Marfa is one of the coolest, most iconic, and well-known art installations that has captivated imaginations around the world - often mistaken for a real Prada store in the middle of the desert.

 The site-specific installation created in 2005 by artist duo Elmgreen & Dragset features items from Prada’s Fall/Winter 2005 collection.
-At nearly all times of day (and night), this iconic work is worthy of the visit and ample photos.
+At nearly all times of day (and night), Prada Marfa is worthy of the visit and ample photos.

 Ballroom Marfa: Prada Marfa | 14880 US-90, Valentine, TX 79854